TheThingBox/thethingbox-node-sound/README.md

 When an input event occurs in the node, the music starts.

 ###Stop
-Send o the sound node an empty msg.sound value.
+Send to the sound node an empty msg.sound value.